tdep-developers/tdep-tutorials/01_sampling/convergence/README.md

 TDEP: How to converge stuff?
 ===

 Converging things is annoying, but what can we do.
+These tutorials are supposed to help you learning what the most important convergence parameters in TDEP are and how to deal with them.

 ## Tutorials